anschino/ccsl/index.md

 # Recruitment

 Currently available positions:
-- Postdoctoral researcher position
+- Postdoctoral researcher positions
-- Undergraduate researcher position
+- Master student positions

 We are looking for a member with inquiring spirits and a certain level of experience in
 - Linear algebra